mahdieh1/ProstateCancer/README.md

 ---

 ### Description
-Our pipeline utilized Prostate cancer related GWAS SNPs from GWAS Catalog [REF], somatic point mutations and copy number variations from ICGC consortia [13].
+Our pipeline utilized Prostate cancer related GWAS SNPs from GWAS Catalog , somatic point mutations and copy number variations from ICGC consortia .
 We then applied two different strategies that show in Supplementary figure S1 to detect hotspot regions from somatic mutation and copy number variation.
 These genomic variants (hotspot somatic mutation, CNVRs, and SNP) are then investigated to know the exact position of these genomic variants in the human genome.
 In the next step, our method integrates Hi-C data with enhancer mark (H3k27ac) to detect variants that are more likely to be regulatory variants.
 Finally, whole-genome sequencing of prostate cell lines can be used to approve the last genomic variants and report a list of functional variants.

 ---